-This Is The Ideal Time Of Day Your Body Wants You To Poop
+How Often Should You Poop?
+This Is The Ideal Time Of Day To Move Your Bowels

 For others, maybe you have to poop as soon as you get home from work, and it's a race against the clock until you make it into the private, safe confines of your own bathroom.